abuehl/abuehl.github.io/_posts/2026-04-14-how-a-module-should-look-like.md

 This is an [external partition](https://abuehl.github.io/2026/04/09/internal-partitions.html) with the name `:Transaction`.
 All these must be exported by the PMUI, or the resulting program is "ill formed, no diagnostic required" (IF-NDR).

 Partition names are local to a module.
 They are not visible outside of the module.

-They serve as a mean to structure the source code of larger modules into smaller module units.
+Partitions serve as a mean to structure the source code of larger modules into smaller module units.

 The export `keyword` on declarations in external partition signifies, that said declaration is exported from the module, not from the partition.
-If a partition is imported, all declarations contained in that partition are made available to The importing module unit (not just those marked with the `export` keyword).
+If a partition is imported, all declarations contained in that partition are made available to the importing module unit (not just those marked with the `export` keyword).
 So the `export` keyword on declarations in partitions is always with respect to the module.
-Inside a module, partitions cannot hide anything from other module units.
+Partitions cannot hide anything from other module units.

 Partitions can only be imported into module units of the same module (see also the blog posting
 ["C++ Modules: Internal Partitions"](https://abuehl.github.io/2026/04/09/internal-partitions.html)).